 As mentioned earlier, critical thinking entails more than just accepting facts blindly without questioning them.
 Although this may work within certain situations, there are many cases where nurses are expected to use good judgment when making clinical decisions.

 This occurs often in hospitals, so critical thinking skills are so crucial for healthcare professionals.
-Critical thinking is not all about intelligence; instead, this skill is primarily reliant on maturity and understanding the meaning of words.
-Intelligence and rational thinking are not the same thing.
+It’s not just about intelligence.

 - Deducing information from what you have been told

 - Making assumptions based on logic or reason, without being swayed by emotion

 - Drawing appropriate conclusions based on the evidence available at any given time